631: Chasten the Dragon Edition

 And after a merger with a German company in 2019, Social Chain was reporting revenue expectations of 500 million pounds.

-which is fair to say raised some questions as to how much the company had ever been worth and how much of Bartlett's claims to be extravagantly successful were ever actually true okay but like by his math
+which is fair to say raise some questions as to how much the company had ever been worth and how much of Bartlett's claims to be extravagantly successful were ever actually true.

+I own a million-dollar company here.
 So I feel like maybe we roll with it.

+I like his multipliers.
 And if someone out there wants to offer us $7 million for this company, we are all

 listening.

+Still, by this point, Bartlett's personal brand was very firmly established.
 In 2020, he was named in the Forbes 30 Under 30 list.

 The same year, he was inducted into the Manchester Hall of Fame.

-He'd written a book, Happy Sexy Millionaire, Unexpected Truths About Fulfillment, Love, and Success.
+He'd written a book, Happy Sexy Millionaire: Unexpected Truths About Fulfillment, Love, and Success.

-He started a new business called Third Web, which aimed to, quote, simplify the process of building decentralized applications on the blockchain unquote oh for fucked up my did that sentence just pop its collar what yeah
+He started a new business called ThirdWeb, which aimed to, quote, simplify the process of building decentralized applications on the blockchain, unquote.
+Oh, for fucked up.

-and at the age of 28 he became the youngest ever dragon on the bbc's dragon's den which is the uk equivalent of shark tank okay don't get me wrong i love to get high and watch shark tank but i've never understood how these rich people don't know how to turn their money into more money without your help was supposed to impress me right you know i don't get the concept
+I love to get high and watch Shark Tank, but I've never understood how these rich people don't know how to turn their money into more money without your help was supposed to impress me.
+Right?

 He eschewed the suit and tie look of the other dragons, a decision that he explained in a quintessentially self-aggrandizing LinkedIn essay.

 I feel like quintessentially self-aggrandizing is assumed when you say LinkedIn essay.
+It's a big part of it.

-Yeah, it's a big part of it.
+Yeah, it's a big part.

 And that combination of self-mythologizing and exaggerated accomplishments and the strategic or pathological requirement to be seen as unconventional has led Bartler to throw his weight behind a series of incredibly dodgy businesses on the TV show.